 A legal secretary plays a crucial role in the everyday workings of a law office.

 6. Court Reporter

-A court reporter is someone who uses a stenotype machine to capture verbatim everything that is said during a court proceeding, and who then delivers the transcripts of the proceedings.
+A court reporter uses a stenotype machine to capture exactly how everything is said during a court proceeding, and then delivers the transcripts of the proceedings.

 8. Judicial Law Clerk